jph2/Omniverse_USD_MCPServer_byJPH2/README.md

 # Omniverse USD MCP Server

+> **NEW: Two-Level Architecture Refactoring**
+>
+> This project has been refactored to implement a more modular and maintainable architecture with the following improvements:
+>
+> - **Stage Registry**: Centralized, thread-safe management of USD stages with unique IDs
+> - **Improved Memory Management**: Explicit stage lifecycle with efficient LRU caching
+> - **Thread Safety**: All operations use proper locking for thread safety
+> - **Consistent API**: All operations follow a stage ID-based pattern for consistency
+> - **Enhanced Documentation**: See REFACTORING.md for detailed architecture overview
+>
+> **Migration Note**: Client code using the old API should be updated to use the new stage ID-based operations for best performance and reliability.

 An MCP (Model Context Protocol) server for working with USD (Universal Scene Description) and NVIDIA Omniverse.
 This server enables AI assistants and other clients to create, manipulate, and analyze USD scenes through a standardized API.

 ## Primary Focus: Cursor Integration